avysogorets/preferans-solver/README.md

 py -m pip install -r requirements.txt .\env\Scripts\activate
 ```

-To run the graphical application, input these commands; the application window whould open:
+To run the graphical application, input these commands; the application window should open:

 ```
 cd solver-gui